d44-scription/scription-web/README.md

 ## Running locally

-This app is dockerised, so setup should be standardised.
+This app is dockerised, so setup should be standard.
 Running:

 ```docker
 $ docker-compose-build